Ryanhustler420/Raisehand-EChat/README.md

 Add new script for both script together in one, (You need one terminal now on)

 > Run `npm start dev`

+We need a watcher to refresh our electron application

+> npm install --save-dev electron-reload